Without data analysis, BI is pointless

 Should organizations contact Passionned Group’s data specialists before they start data analysis, or start experimenting on their own first?
 Abramse: “As with so many changes, getting to work with data yourself and gaining experience is necessary to learn how to deal with data.
 That applies in principle to every employee.”

-Van Beek concurs: “But we can make the difference in a number of areas.
-For example, we can train and coach employees, whether it’s about Tableau software, Power BI, Qlik Sense or other tools.
+Van Beek concurs: “But we can make a difference in a number of areas.
+For example, we can train and coach employees, whether it’s about Tableau software, Power BI, Qlik Sense, or other tools.
 We are vendor-independent.
 We prepare employees for a data-literate follow-up career.
 They also benefit from that knowledge and skills in their normal daily lives.
-In business terms you probably also need a solid data infrastructure, including data models, cubes, data lakes or a data warehouse to make good analyses.
+In business terms, you probably also need a solid data infrastructure, including data models, cubes, data lakes, or a data warehouse to make good analyses.
 We provide objective advice on this and help build it.
-We also map out the strategy, performance management KPIs, processes and decisions in a very practical way, so that you can perform much more targeted data analyses.
+We also map out the strategy, performance management KPIs, processes, and decisions in a very practical way, so that you can perform much more targeted data analyses.
 That’s perhaps where the biggest profit lies.”

 The Data Science book for Decision Makers & Data Professionals Image of The Data Science book for Decision Makers & Data ProfessionalsThis book (with more than 25.000 copies sold) covers the whole spectrum of data.
 This is a brand new, promising way of working.
 The author describes the entire process from data analysis, BI, AI, big data, to root cause analysis.
 With this book, you have the right tools and knowledge to make your organization data-driven.view the Data Science book for Decision Makers & Data Professionals